atljp/thug2-sdl/README.md

 - Improved graphics (shadows and edges are slightly sharper, most noticeably on high resolutions)
 - Fixed graphical bug during screen flashes (e.g. Frankling Grind)
 - Fixed camera shake effect not working while skater is off board (e.g. LA earthquake)
+- Mod loader for legacy mods (see -section modloader-)
+- Placeholder CFuncs that can be registered and called from your scripts (for script mod creators)
+- NoAdditionalScriptMods can be set in partymod.ini to disable all script related changes

 ## TODO